What Is an Author Brand and Why Does It Matter?

 While ‘author brand’ might sound intimidating, it’s not.
 In fact, it’s pretty damn simple.

 Okay, it’s not actually that simple.
 Marketing your book is hard work.
-But developing your author brand doesn’t need to be the hardest part of it.
+But developing your author brand doesn’t need to be the hardest part.

 Let’s start by defining ‘brand’: